 The Florence architecture program combines on-site analysis of architecture and urban space with design research intended to foster speculation on the relation of architecture to its own history, as well as contemporary culture.

-Based at Syracuse University’s Florence Center in the Villa Rossa and Palazzo Donatello, the semester-long studio is dedicated to discussion, observation, and analysis of the architecture and historic fabric of Florence.
+Based at the Daniel and Gayle D’Aniello Syracuse University Program in Florence in the Villa Rossa and Palazzo Donatello, the semester-long studio is dedicated to discussion, observation, and analysis of the architecture and historic fabric of Florence.

 Discussion is prompted through reading historical and theoretical texts and interacting with guest lecturers and design workshop leaders from across Europe.
 Observation occurs through weekly excursions to significant Classical, Renaissance, Baroque, Modern, and Contemporary works across Italy.
 Analysis takes place in the field and the studio in the form of drawing and directed design research.
 Design projects encourage a critical response to knowledge gained and issues raised throughout the semester.